 2. No documentation framework MCP servers (Sphinx, MkDocs, JSDoc, TypeDoc, Javadoc, Rustdoc) — Every major programming language has a documentation generator; none has an MCP server that runs the generator, updates documentation, or manages documentation builds.
 The closest is MCP-Typescribe (44 stars), which queries existing TypeDoc JSON but doesn’t generate it.

-3. Platform lock-in for auto-generated MCP endpoints — Mintlify, ReadMe, Stainless, and Fern all auto-generate MCP servers, but only for their respective platforms.
+3. Platform lock-in for auto-generated MCP endpoints — GitBook, Mintlify, ReadMe, Stainless, and Fern all auto-generate MCP servers, but only for their respective platforms.
 If your documentation is on Docusaurus (60k+ stars), VitePress (14k+ stars), or self-hosted, you don’t get auto-generated MCP.
-The Docusaurus plugin (13 stars) is the only framework integration, and it’s very early.
+The Docusaurus plugin (22 stars, v0.12.0) is the only framework integration, and while growing it’s still small.
+The llms.txt standard partially addresses this — any site can publish an llms.txt file and be accessible via LangChain mcpdoc (982 stars) — but MCP tool access is still platform-dependent.

-5. Version-specific documentation is rare — Only Grounded Docs MCP (1.2k stars) supports targeting the exact library version in your project.
+5. Version-specific documentation is rare — Only Grounded Docs MCP (1.3k stars) supports targeting the exact library version in your project.
 GitMCP serves the default branch.
-Microsoft Learn serves the latest documentation.
+Microsoft Learn and Google Developer Knowledge serve the latest documentation.
 Version mismatches cause hallucinations — an LLM suggesting deprecated APIs or nonexistent features based on the wrong version of documentation.

 7. No documentation-as-code workflow MCP — Modern documentation workflows involve writing docs alongside code, running doc builds in CI, publishing to documentation platforms, and tracking documentation coverage.
 No MCP server supports this full workflow — doc access and doc generation are separate capabilities with no integration.